coffeeplanter/Minimum/README.md

 ## Minimum

-*This branch contains application with layout resource.
+*This branch contains the application with layout resource.
 See the minimally possible application in the appropriate git branch.*

 This is minimal Android application written without IDE, in a simple text editor and compiled in command line.